igblackadder/Film_Project/README.md

 paper.pdf," this includes the background to the project, a brief description of the analysis, and some of the results.
 The plots from the paper have also been included as seperate files.
-You should download the paper as it doesn't render properly inside github
+You should download the paper as it doesn't render properly inside github.

 Code
 ----

-filmGrab.py defines a class that retrieves a single entry from the Internet Movie Database
+filmGrab.py defines a class that retrieves a single entry from the Internet Movie Database.

 filmGather.py contains a script that retrieves the first million entries from the Internet Movie Database.